JuanDevLops/react-rk-template/src/helpers/readme.txt

-The essential functions util for the react app
+The essential functions util for the react app, the perfect place to get the functions for unit tests